 Like this post?
 Pin it for later!

-Have you visited Lake Louise, Canada?
-Love to know your thoughts in the comments below!
+Do you plan on visiting Lake Louise, Canada?
+Love to know in the comments below!

 Tiffany created Lavender Vines as a place to share her love for Jesus and adventures from around the world.
 She has a slight obsession with salted caramel lattes, Japanese kimonos, and an ongoing love affair with NYC and Paris.